The Basics of Credit and Why Is It Important for Your Financial Future

 Credit refers to your ability to get a line of credit or to borrow money.
 When you purchase something with credit, you’re essentially buying things with money you’ve borrowed, with the promise to pay it back by an agreed upon deadline.

-Types Of Credit
+Types of Credit

 There are two main types of credit – installment and revolving credit.

-Every time you make a loan repayment or you pay your credit card bill, your lender reports it to the three credit bureaus.
-The bureaus make a note of the payment details and payment date on your credit report.
-Your credit report keeps growing as every payment detail gets added to it.
-In addition to the payment details, credit bureaus also receive reports of other credit activities including new credit accounts you’ve opened and old credit accounts you’ve closed.
+Every time you make a loan repayment, or you pay your credit card bill, your lender reports it to the three credit bureaus.
+The payment details and payment date are recorded on your report.
+In addition to the payment details, credit bureaus also receive reports of other credit activities including new credit accounts opened and old credit accounts you’ve closed.
+Missed payments, accounts sent to collections, bankruptcies, repossessions, and foreclosures also get reported and recorded.

-All of these reported activities are reflected on your credit report and get compiled into what eventually develops into your credit history.
+All reported activities are reflected on your credit report and get compiled into what eventually develops into your credit history.
 Credit bureaus use the details from your credit report to calculate your credit score.

 What Is Credit Score?

-Your credit score is essentially a numerical representation of the data on your credit report.
+Credit score is essentially a numerical representation of the data on your credit report.
 It is a 3-figure number ranging from 300 to 850, with the numbers representing your creditworthiness.
 This 3-figure score provides potential lenders a snapshot of your credit health.
 Positive credit activities and longtime responsible credit management adds points and increase your credit score.
-On the other hand, every negative credit activity knocks a few points from your credit score, damaging it.
+On the other hand, every negative activity knocks a few points from your credit score, damaging it.

 What Is a Good Credit Score?